govsocial-org/govsocial-org.github.io/docs/building/fediblockhole.md

   # location of the configuration file.
 Default is /etc/default/fediblockhole.conf.toml
   conf_file:
     path: ""
     filename: ""
+  # Location of a local allowlist file.
+It is recommended that this file should at a
+  # minimum contain the web_domain of your own instance.
+  allow_file:
+    # Optionally, set the name of the file.
+This should match the data key in the
+    # associated ConfigMap
+    filename: "allowlist.csv"
+  # Location of a local blocklist file.
+  block_file:
+    # Optionally, set the name of the file.
+This should match the data key in the
+    # associated ConfigMap
+    filename: ""
   cron:
     # -- run `fediblock-sync` every hour